schuchard/kevinschuchard.com-2023/src/pages/blog/2019-04-18-http-interceptor.md

 ## Immutability

 It may not be obvious but the `HttpRequest` and `HttpResponse` instances are immutable.
 From the [Angular docs](https://angular.io/guide/http#immutability)
-> interceptors are capable of mutating requests and responses, the HttpRequest and HttpResponse instance properties are readonly, rendering them largely immutable.
+> interceptors are capable of mutating requests and responses, the HttpRequest and HttpResponse instance properties are read-only, rendering them largely immutable.

 This is done because the app may retry a request several times and if the interceptor could modify the original request then each subsequent request could be different.